-Eq. (\ref{new_relation}) shows that in this regime, the APE cascade converting mean APE into eddy APE behaves analogously to the KE cascade converting mean KE into eddy KE, similarly as \citet{Lindborg2006}'s relations (\ref{lindborg_relations}), provided that
+Eq. (\ref{new_relation}) shows that in this regime, the APE cascade converting mean APE into eddy APE behaves analogously to the KE cascade converting mean KE into eddy KE, similarly to \citet{Lindborg2006}'s relations (\ref{lindborg_relations}), provided that

 which appears to be closely related to the case discussed by \citet{Greatbatch1990}.
-Determining to what extent the present results can inform the further developments of such a parameterisation is beyond the scope of this paper and will be addressed in a subsequent study.
+Determining to what extent the present results can inform further developments of such parameterisations is beyond the scope of this paper and will be addressed in a subsequent study.